Mustkeem324/HTML-Scraper-with-cURL/README.md

 ## Disclaimer

 This script is provided as-is without any warranties.
 Use it responsibly and respect the terms of service of the websites you are scraping.

----

-Feel free to adjust the content according to your specific needs and add any additional information you deem necessary.